m-daniela/chat-app/Notes/work.md

 - https://infosec-handbook.eu/blog/limits-e2ee/ to read

-- End-to-end encryption is a communication system in which the messages can be read only by those participating in the conversation and allowing them to securely communicate through an unsecured channel.
+End-to-end encryption is a communication system in which the messages can be read only by those participating in the conversation and is allowing them to securely communicate through an unsecured channel.

-- The data is encrypted by the sender, at the endpoint, using the public key of the receiver and the only way to decrypt it is by using the recipient’s private key.
-- This ensures that the data cannot be read or modified by the service provider or any third party involved because they don’t have access to the private keys.
+The data is encrypted by the sender, at the endpoint, using the public key of the receiver and the only way to decrypt it is by using the recipient’s private key.
+This ensures that the data cannot be read or modified by any third party involved, since they don’t have access to the private keys.

-- The need for this method arises from the fact that many email and messaging applications use third parties to store the data and it is protected only "in transit" (ex: TLS), but when it reaches the server, it can be decrypted and read and/ or tampered with before redirecting it to the recipient
-- Thus, the privacy of data and the user is put at risk, since the contents can be used and interpreted by anyone with access to the server
+The need for this method arises from the fact that many messaging applications use third parties to store the data and it is protected only "in transit" (ex: TLS), meaning that it can be decrypted and read and/ or tampered with before redirecting it to the recipient, when it reaches the server.
+Therefore, the privacy of data and the user is put at risk, since the contents can be used and interpreted by anyone with access to the server.

+End-to-end encryption involves a key exchange between the parties.